EthereumAIFoundation/explorer/web3j-app/docs/source/infura.rst

 ----------

-The `Infura <https://infura.io/>`_ service by `ConsenSys <https://consensys.net/>`_, provides Ethereum clients running in the cloud, so you don't have to run one yourself to work with Ethereum.
+The `Infura <https://infura.io/>`_ service by `ConsenSys <https://consensys.net/>`_, provides EthereumAI clients running in the cloud, so you don't have to run one yourself to work with EthereumAI.

-When you sign up to the service you are provided with a token you can use to connect to the relevant Ethereum network:
+When you sign up to the service you are provided with a token you can use to connect to the relevant EthereumAI network:

-Main Ethereum Network:
+Main EthereumAI Network:
   https://mainnet.infura.io/<your-token>

-Test Ethereum Network (Rinkeby): https://rinkeby.infura.io/<your-token>
+Test EthereumAI Network (Rinkeby): https://rinkeby.infura.io/<your-token>

-Test Ethereum Network (Kovan): https://kovan.infura.io/<your-token>
+Test EthereumAI Network (Kovan): https://kovan.infura.io/<your-token>

-Test Ethereum Network (Ropsten): https://ropsten.infura.io/<your-token>
+Test EthereumAI Network (Ropsten): https://ropsten.infura.io/<your-token>

-For obtaining ether to use in these networks, you can refer to :ref:`ethereum-testnets`
+For obtaining etherai to use in these networks, you can refer to :ref:`ethereumai-testnets`

 InfuraHttpClient